lbrndnr/spotit/README.md

 This makes it easy to setup a server which does that on a regular basis.
 I've done so to parse [r/electronicmusic](https://www.reddit.com/r/electronicmusic/).
 You can follow that [playlist](https://open.spotify.com/user/lbrndnr/playlist/7oLEnqkhkj0UwArKGsx1H4) too of course.

 ## Usage
-`python3 -r electronicmusic -su SPOTIFY_USERNAME -ru REDDIT_USERNAME`
+`python3 spotit -r electronicmusic -su SPOTIFY_USERNAME -ru REDDIT_USERNAME`

 ## Requirements
 spotit requires `spotipy` and `praw`